Kazuyoshi Miura: Loan to Atletico Suzuka

+Loan to Fukushima United

+On 30 December 2025, Fukushima United announced that Miura would join the club on 10 January 2026.
+On 25 July 2026, he scored his first goal in four years in a 7–0 win against Iwaki Furukawa in the Japanese Emperor's Cup, aged 59 years and 149 days.
+On 19 August of the same year/season, he scored two goals, becoming the oldest scorer in Emperor's Cup history.

 International career

 Football

 In September 1990, Miura was named as part of the Japan squad for the 1990 Asian Games.
 At this competition, on 26 September, he debuted against Bangladesh.
 After his debut, he played as a forward until 1997.
-In 1992, he played at the 1992 Asian Cup, in which he scored the winner in a group stage 1-0 win against Iran.
+In 1992, he played at the 1992 Asian Cup, in which he scored the winner in a group stage 1–0 win against Iran.
 Japan went on to win the tournament, Miura being named the tournament's Most Valuable Player.
 In 1993, in the 1994 World Cup qualification, he played thirteen games and scored thirteen goals.
 However, Japan failed to qualify for the 1994 World Cup.
-He also played at the 1994 Asian Games, and the 1995 King Fahd Cup.Miura also played in the 1996 Asian Cup, and he scored one goal, the second goal in a group stage 4-0 win against Uzbekistan.
+He also played at the 1994 Asian Games, and the 1995 King Fahd Cup.Miura also played in the 1996 Asian Cup, and he scored one goal, the second goal in a group stage 4–0 win against Uzbekistan.

 In 1997, Miura scored fourteen times for Japan during qualification for the 1998 World Cup, leading the Samurai Blue to their first ever World Cup appearance.
-Despite this, Miura was controversially left out of the squad.
+Despite this, Miura was controversially left out of the squad by coach Takeshi Okada.

 In February 2000, Miura played for Japan for the first time in two years.
 He played his last national team match later that year and finished with the second-most career goals in Japanese national team history with 55 goals in 89 matches.

 He is one of only three men for Japan to score more than 50 goals for the teams, along with Kunishige Kamamoto and Shinji Okazaki.